khadafigans/AWS-AUTOMATION/README.md

-# 🔮 AWS-AUTOMATION
+# 🪐 AWS-AUTOMATION

 An advanced automation system for AWS services, featuring bots and scripts for various tasks with notification support.

-Created and maintained by [@khadafigans](https://github.com/khadafigans)
+Created and maintained by [Bob Marley](https://github.com/khadafigans)

+---

 ## 🚀 Features

-* ✅ Automated AWS resource management and monitoring
+- ✅ Automated AWS resource management and monitoring
-* ✅ Notification integration via email and Telegram
+- ✅ Notification integration via email and Telegram
-* ✅ Modular scripts organized in folders for specific functionalities
+- ✅ Modular scripts organized in folders for specific functionalities
-* ✅ Easy configuration through script variables
+- ✅ Easy configuration through script variables
-* ✅ Support for AWS SDK integration
+- ✅ Support for AWS SDK integration

+---

 ## 📦 Requirements

 Before you get started, ensure you have the following installed:

-* Python 3.8 or higher
+- Python 3.8 or higher
-* AWS CLI (for configuring credentials: run `aws configure`)
+- AWS CLI (for configuring credentials: run `aws configure`)
-* Pip (Python package manager)
+- Pip (Python package manager)

 ## ⚙️ Installation